corese-stack/corese-benchmark/README.md

 * Focusing on performance measurements, such as loading time, memory used, query time, number of threads/CPU, etc.
 * Using native core java libraries instead of server versions of the triplestore.
 The code is written in Groovy, which is one of java's scripting language available.
 * Producing reusable CSV exports of the performance measurements that can be used in other contexts.
-* Built upon existing RDF or SPARQL benchmarks such as
+* Building upon existing RDF or SPARQL benchmarks such as
     * Bowlogna SPARQL Benchmark
     * BSBM Berlin SPARQL Benchmark
     * DBPedia datasets